MahmoudFroukh/MahmoudFroukh/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api?hideBorder)

-I'm a computer science student interested in cybersecurity and dedicated to solving complex problems.
+I'm a computer and information science student and a help desk technician interested in cybersecurity and dedicated to solving complex problems.

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to get into the field, specifically to join a Security Operations Center (SOC)